zburke/ui-inn-reach/README.md

 When your new UI app is ready and being built by CI, then adjust its Jenkinsfile to remove the `npmDeploy = 'no'` parameter (which is then superfluous).

-Update this README with information about your app.
+TODO: Modify this README to replace these sections about getting started, link to your issue tracker, etc.